↓

 October 28 2004

 Murdoch gets to investigate the death of Dolly Merishaw, a drunkard, a midwife, and an abortionist.
-She lived with two boys that she treated horribly, as well as a young woman who is also a little unbalanced.
+She lived with two boys whom she treated horribly, as well as a young woman who is also a little unbalanced.
 It doesn’t take much for Murdoch to realize there was blackmail involved, the question being of who?

 Posted in Book Reviews | Tagged Amazon.ca, Amazon.com, B&N, book review, Chapters, cozy, crime, detective, fiction, Good Reads, Google, hardcover, historical, Kobo, library, Library Thing, Murdoch, mystery, Nook, novel, police, PolyWogg, prose, romance, series, sleuth | Leave a reply